 Do you have your own master Pesach list?

 If you are just getting started, or want to get some new ideas for your current list, here is my current Pesach Prep list.
 Of course, yours needs to be specific to your home and your family, but I hope mine gives you some ideas!

 - a timeline of tasks to be done

-- an inventory of supplies we own for Pesach (this helps with deciding what we need or want to buy this year)
+- an inventory of food we have from the previous year (this helps with deciding what we need to buy this year)